 - Gallipoli Diary by Major Edward Percy Cox

-The official history of Australias involvement in the Second World War represents one of the longest and largest historical endeavours Australia has ever seen.
+Not to be outdone by the detailed and sprawling history of New Zealands involvement in the Second World War, the Australian military undertook one of the longest and largest historical endeavours the nation has ever seen.
 The enterprise began in January 1943 with the appointment of Gavin Long as General Editor.
-The 22 volumes, written 14 authors, were published by the Memorial over a 25-year period between 1952 and 1977.
+The 22 volumes, written by 14 authors, were published by the Australian War Memorial over a 25-year period between 1952 and 1977.

 Series 1 – Army